 - Infrequent or late financial reports

-- Accounting staff is behind more than 3 months on preparation of monthly bank reconciliations
+- The accounting staff is behind more than 3 months on the preparation of monthly bank reconciliations

 - Unexplained inventory shortages